 Yesterday, while hunting Craigslist for first-gen Ford Mustangs for ACC, I tripped over this twin-turbo 1964 Plymouth Valiant for sale.

 Yep, that’s right — someone took a slant-six powered Plymouth Valiant and swapped in a Japanese straight six.
 Specifically the 24-valve 6-cylinder Toyota 1JZ engine.

 What does that mean, exactly?
-Well, those engines are well-known in the tuner world as decent performers, whereas that same crowd probably looks at the perfectly good Chrysler slant six with scorn, or Read More
+Well, those engines are well-known in the tuner world as decent performers, whereas that same crowd probably looks at the perfectly good Chrysler slant six with scorn, or at least Read More